Farm-To-Table Wedding Options Abound in Napa Valley

-Here, a morning-after, family-style brunch in the hilltop dining room comes with panoramic valley views — although you won’t want to be too distracted from the delicious eggs benedict on housemade biscuits or the hot smoked salmon being served.
-For dinners, Meneghelli can prepare savory dishes with fresh flourishes like prime New York strip loin garnished with icicle radishes, broccolini, romanesco, and dots of pungent black garlic.
+Here, a morning-after, family-style brunch in the hilltop dining room comes with panoramic valley views.
+Have a tasty bite with delicious eggs benedict on housemade biscuits or the hot smoked salmon being served.
+For dinners, the menu captivates with dishes like prime New York strip loin garnished with icicle radishes, broccolini and romanesco.

 Residences and cottages at Carneros Inn are arranged in verdant subdivisions sprinkled with fruit trees.
-During peak seasons, guests are encouraged to pluck ripe figs and apples right off the trees.
-Wedding ceremonies often take place in the new wedding garden, an oval lawn surrounded by crepe myrtle trees that also overlooks the vineyards.
+During peak seasons, guests pluck ripe figs and apples right off the trees.
+Wedding ceremonies take place in the wedding garden, an oval lawn surrounded by myrtle trees that overlook the vineyards.

 For foodie honeymooners looking for new horizons, B Cellars in Oakville is a fantastic option.
 It’s among one of the newer wineries in Napa Valley, and they don’t settle for anything short of spectacular.
 The locale has an excellent chef’s garden with herbs, fruits, and vegetables, along with its beehive and chicken coop.
 You’ll also see five acres of baby Cabernet Sauvignon vines.